nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `/ft tuition`

-You should be able to see only the list of tasks containing the keyword “tuition”.
+This displays a list of tasks containing the keyword “tuition”.

 ![find_task_command](images/find_task_command.PNG)